 The heritage coast covers the area of the White Cliffs of Dover, renown of song and calendar photos.
 Jackdaws and swallows are abundant, and orchids grow along the cliff-tops.

-The chalk is actually soft white limestone composed of calcium carbonate impregnated with small shells of microscopic organisms called Foraninifera.
+The chalk is actually soft white limestone composed of calcium carbonate impregnated with small shells of microscopic organisms called Foraminifera.
 The chalk breaks along sharp planes to create the almost sheer cliffs that are so prevalent along this coast.

 Area Countryside Attractions:

 South Foreland Lighthouse

 St Margaret’s Bay - A Victorian lighthouse used by Marconi for the very first radio contact.
 The lighthouse sits on top of the cliffs and retains the original light mechanism.
 Excellent views can be had from the top.